bhanu-8559/Revenue-Insights-in-Hospitality-Domain/README.md

 ## Task Details:

-As a data analyst for this project, your main tasks include:
+As a data analyst for this project, main tasks include:

 1. **Metric Creation:** Develop metrics according to the provided metric list to track key performance indicators related to revenue management.
 2. **Dashboard Creation:** Design and develop a dashboard based on the mock-up provided by stakeholders, showcasing relevant metrics and insights.